All applications are submitted online. The application works best on a desktop computer, rather than a smartphone or tablet.

-- read and agree to the terms and conditions of the application.
+- read and agree to the terms and conditions of the application

 Registering with SATAC

-Make sure that the name you enter matches your official records, and use an email address you will have regular access to.
-SATAC will send you important information about your application and any offers you receive via email.
-If you miss an email from SATAC, you may miss important information about your application or enrolment.
+Make sure that the name you enter at registration matches your official records.

+You should use an email address you will have regular access to.
+SATAC will send you important information about your application via email.
+If you miss an email from SATAC, you may miss key details about your application or offer.

 Inside the application

 You must complete every section of the SATAC application, even if you haven’t done every type of study.

 You can list up to six courses in your SATAC application.

-You should list the courses in order of preference, with the course you're most interested in as preference one.
+List courses in order of preference, with the course you're most interested in as preference one.
 Remember, SATAC assumes that your first preference is the course that you most want to study.

-Check the course entry details carefully as you're adding your preferences.
+Check the course entry details as you're adding your preferences.
 The course entries contain important information about the course, its entry requirements, and closing dates.